ufosc/Jukebox-Server/README.md

 ## Developing
 There are a host of commands built in to this project to make certain tasks easier and more streamlined.
 Since this project is contained within Docker, running the Node server and Test suite may not be the most intuitive, however.
 That and more is explained below.
 ### Environment Setup
-The .env file must contain the following v
+An example .env file can be seen in the utils file.

 ### *Running the server*